Posts

 Image

-VISION CORRECTION: NEW METHOD IS BETTER THAN LASIK A New, Safer Alternative to LASIK May Be on the Horizon Scientists are working on a new, non-surgical method to correct vision by reshaping the cornea with electricity rather than lasers.
-Early tests on rabbits show this approach can fix nearsightedness in minutes, and it doesn’t require any cutting.
+VISION CORRECTION: NEW METHOD IS BETTER THAN LASIK A New, Safer Alternative to LASIK May Be on the Horizon Scientists are developing a new, non-surgical method to correct vision by reshaping the cornea with electrical currents, rather than lasers.
+Early tests on rabbits show this approach can correct nearsightedness in minutes and doesn’t require any cutting.
 Vision problems affect millions of people in the U.S., from mild blurriness to severe impairment.
-While many rely on glasses or contacts, hundreds of thousands opt for corrective eye surgeries like LASIK each year.
-LASIK works by using lasers to reshape the cornea, but the procedure still involves cutting into the tissue, which can carry risks and side effects.
-Now, researchers are testing a technique that skips the incisions altogether.
+While many rely on glasses or contact lenses, hundreds of thousands opt for corrective eye surgeries, such as LASIK, each year.
+LASIK uses lasers to reshape the cornea, but the procedure still involves cutting into the tissue, which can carry risks and side effects.
+Now, researchers are testing a technique that eliminates the need for incisions altogether.
 Michael Hill, a chemistry professor at Occidental College, shared his team’s findings at the American Chemical Society’s Fall 2025 meeting.
-The new method, called electromechanical reshaping (EMR), ch...
+The new method, called electromechan...

 Image